MicrosoftDocs/biztalk-docs/biztalk/core/how-to-move-the-bam-notification-services-databases2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# How to Move the BAM Notification Services Databases
+# Move the BAM Notification Services Databases
 You can use this procedure to move the BAM Notification Services databases to another server.

 > [!NOTE]